biobakery/kneaddata/README.md

 human transcriptome, or ribosomal RNA.
 You can access some of these FASTA files using the resources below:

-+ Ribosomal RNA: [Silva](http://www.arb-silva.de/) provides a comprehensive database for ribosomal RNA sequences spanning all three domains of life (*Bacteria*, *Archaea*, and *Eukarya*).
+- Ribosomal RNA: [Silva](http://www.arb-silva.de/) provides a comprehensive database for ribosomal RNA sequences spanning all three domains of life (*Bacteria*, *Archaea*, and *Eukarya*).

-+ Human Genome & Transcriptome: Information about the newest assembly of human genomic data can be found at the [NCBI project page](http://www.ncbi.nlm.nih.gov/projects/genome/assembly/grc/human/).
+- Human Genome & Transcriptome: Information about the newest assembly of human genomic data can be found at the [NCBI project page](http://www.ncbi.nlm.nih.gov/projects/genome/assembly/grc/human/).
 USCS provides a convenient [website](http://hgdownload.cse.ucsc.edu/downloads.html#human) to download this data.

-### 3.2.
-Generating KneadData Databases
+### Generating KneadData Databases

 KneadData requires that your reference sequences (FASTA files) be indexed to form KneadData databases beforehand.
 This only needs to be done once per reference sequence.

+For certain common databases, we provide indexed files.
+If you use these, you can skip the steps below.

+Links to common databases:

+- TBD

 #### Bowtie 2